-Public Complaint (Policy OG-20)
+Public Complaint (Policy EC-20)

 This policy details the rights of members of the public to file formal complaints against Clarkson College.
 Complaints may be verbal or written.
 Verbal complaints are considered informal and will be handled in the manner described below.
-Written complaints are considered formal and the Procedure for Formal Complaints is to be followed.
-The College prohibits retaliation against a complainant or other persons who participate in the public complaint.
-Clarkson College student, faculty or staff member complaints are addressed through the Grievance Policies stated in the Student Handbook or the Employee or Faculty Handbooks.
+Written complaints are considered formal and the procedure for formal complaints should be followed.
+Clarkson College prohibits retaliation against a complainant or other persons who participate in the public complaint.
+Clarkson College student or employee complaints are addressed through the grievance policies stated in the Student Handbook or the Employee or Faculty Handbooks.